-Paid search refers to the practice of companies paying search engines to be placed at the top of search results.
+Paid search works by paying search engines to display your business at the top of relevant search results.
 For example, a search for ‘accounting software’ returns the following top three sponsored results.

 This puts your business front and centre for people who are actively searching for products like yours.
 But how do you secure these sponsored slots?
-What ballpark costs are involved?
-And how do you create paid search ads that are more likely to get clicks?
+What are the ballpark costs involved?
+And how do you create ads that actually drive clicks and conversions?

-Here’s how to make the most of paid search opportunities.
+Let’s explore how to make the most of your paid search budget and achieve meaningful business results.

 CONTENTS

 Paid search advertising works on a ‘pay per click’ basis.
 In other words, your ad can be shown to a lot of people and gain impressions, but you only pay each time someone clicks on it.
+(You may have heard of the acronym CPC, this stands for Cost Per Click).
 This makes it extremely cost-effective and results-oriented.
 In order to secure your spot at the top of search results, a bidding process takes place.

 A bidding process determines the hierarchy of sponsored ads and cost-per-click (CPC):